Aymane-dihaj/Aymane-dihaj/README.md

 Hey there!
 I'm on a mission to become a skilled frontend developer and create awesome user experiences.
 My journey involves a lot of learning, experimenting, and a dash of coffee.

-## Learning Focus

-- 🚀 Currently diving into the world of React
-- 🎨 Exploring the secrets of CSS and styling
-- 🔧 Building projects to apply and solidify my skills

 ## Tech Stack

 - **Languages:** HTML, CSS, JavaScript